makinacorpus/django-leaflet/README.rst

 Leaflet map forms widgets
 -------------------------

-With *Django* >= 1.6, a Leaflet widget is provided to edit geometry fields.
+A Leaflet widget is provided to edit geometry fields.
-In previous versions, it falls back to simple text areas.

 It embeds *Leaflet.draw* in version *0.2.2*.